a71993/csparqlpush/README.md

 Requirements:
 - RabbitMQ
 - Rabbithub plugin for RabbitMQ, which needs to be same version as RabbitMQ.
-Can be optained here: https://github.com/brc859844/rabbithub.
+Can be obtained here: https://github.com/brc859844/rabbithub.

 Components:
 - rsp_services_csparql - RDF stream Processors(rsp) RESTful Interfaces downloaded from http://streamreasoning.org/download/ and tweaked to interact with the rabbithub.